jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 +++ {"id": "-kJShd9n_iTl"}

 First we install Tunix and its dependencies, and import necessary libraries.
+Note that Colab will ask you to restart the runtime, but you can just ignore it.

 ```{code-cell}
 ---